-SchoolTutoring Academy’s tutoring programs for Highland students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Highland, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Highland Community Unit School District’s mission is to inspire and empower life-long learners.
 The school works toward the goal of excellence in education every day by offering a diverse curriculum that includes dual credit and advanced placement courses which allow graduates the opportunity to enter post-secondary education with college credit.
 Highland High School also boasts a variety of clubs, organizations and athletic activities.
 Students who are involved in the school and local community are more likely to be involved in their community after graduation.